‘Up your Output!’ 2015

 Date, time, location

 The 7th and the 8th of March 2015, Saturday and Sunday at SAE Institute, London, 297 Kingsland Rd, E8 4DD, SAE House building.
+Doors open at 11 am on Saturday and 10:30 on Sunday.
 Tech-visit day to the Solid State Logic‘s headquarters in Begbroke, Oxfordshire, is planned for Friday the 6th of March 2015.
 Additional shot tech visit to Dolby’s Soho office and demo theatre is scheduled for Monday morning the 9th.

 Each lecture is planned to be one hour long with additional time for Q&A.

 1. Tony Faulkner (Independent Recording Engineer, Green Room Productions): ‘Up your Input!’ – Discussion of microphone techniques, philosophies and psychologies in recording.

 2. Jim Motley (Senior Vice President – International Sales, Solid State Logic): ‘Getting a job in the industry’.

-3. Graham Boswell (Founding shareholder and Director, Prism Sound): title TBA (on digital audio).
+3. Graham Boswell (Founding shareholder and Director, Prism Sound): ‘Evaluating the sound quality of audio interfaces’.

 4. James Shannon (Senior Sound Consultant, Dolby Laboratories): ‘Film Sound: The Next Generation’.

-SAE Institute London (venue sponsor) • Calrec (full exhibiting sponsor) • Solid State Logic (full exhibiting & gear sponsor) • Acustica Audio (full exhibiting and prize sponsor) • Prism Sound (full exhibiting sponsor) • PMC Loudspeakers (full exhibiting & loudspeakers sponsor) • Focusrite (full exhibiting sponsor) • Adam Audio (full exhbiting & loudspeakers sponsor) • Dolby Laboratories (full sponsor) • iZotope (prize sponsor) • Meridian Audio (full sponsor) • Real Industry (prize sponsor) • Funky Junk (gear sponsor)
+SAE Institute London (venue sponsor) • Calrec (full exhibiting sponsor) • Solid State Logic (full exhibiting & gear sponsor) • Acustica Audio (full exhibiting and prize sponsor) • Prism Sound (full exhibiting sponsor) • PMC Loudspeakers (full exhibiting & loudspeakers sponsor) • Focusrite (full exhibiting & prize sponsor) • Adam Audio (full exhbiting & loudspeakers sponsor) • Dolby Laboratories (full sponsor) • iZotope (prize sponsor) • Meridian Audio (full sponsor) • Real Industry (prize sponsor) • Funky Junk (gear sponsor)

 Thanks to all our sponsors for making key staff members available throughout the event in specially designated demo areas to demonstrate their products and discuss the current state of the industry with particular emphasis on job opportunities.